dayakulkarniasu/CSE510_DBMS/README.md

 # tasks that has be done and tested so far
 - Bigt.Map
 - global.MID

-## heap package
-- HFPage --> replaced tuple with map
+## heap package --> replaced tuple with map
+- HFPage
-- DataPageInfo --> replaced tuple with map
+- DataPageInfo
+- Heapfile